 ACKNOWLEDGEMENT

-employees, customers, vendors, investors, and consultants/
+customers, vendors, investors and consultants/advisors for

-every member, employee and their family.
+Member, employee and their families.

 On behalf of the Board of Directors